 Today’s spring cleaning post tackles one of the most daunting tasks in any cleaning routine: the bathroom.
-Every time I go to clean my bathroom, it feels like there is an endless amount of surface confined into a relatively small room that is in need of more attention than any other space in my home.
 Cleaning the bathroom can take hours, and popular chemical cleaners can leave even the toughest of the crowd with a nap-inducing headache.
-Rather than going for the Scrubbing Bubbles and other chemical cleaners, give your bathroom a deep clean with some of my favorite Norwex products.
+Rather than going for harsh chemical cleaners, give your bathroom a deep clean with some of my favourite Norwex products.

 Here is a handy list of what to clean in your bathroom and what products will most effectively do the job.

 - Remove all the shampoo, conditioner, & body wash containers, razors & body puffs.
 Wipe all of the containers down with a damp Norwex Enviro cloth, replaced dull razor blades, and throw the puffs/body mitts into the washing machine with a load of towels.

 - Spray down the shower door or curtain as well as the bathtub, fixtures, and shower walls with the Descaler.
 Let it sit for 5 minutes and wipe it clean with a wet Enviro Cloth or Bathroom Scrub Mitt.

 - For extra stubborn spots, use a dab of Norwex Cleaning Paste and the scrubby side of the Bathroom Scrub Mitt.